Public assistance and government aid Kansas.

 KanCare can help the poor, low income, disabled and other pay for medical bills, health care and mental health services.
 It is the primary public assistance program, both nationwide and in Kansas, that focuses on medical needs.

 Kansas government assistance helps with prescription drug costs too.
 Both generic as well as some “name brand” medications can be acquired using public aid, including for diabetes or insulin, heart conditions, cancer, and other medical needs.
 There are also vouchers as well as negotiation services for insulin and diabetes.
 Find details on free government insulin.

 Medical Assistance for Individuals with Disabilities and Seniors is also offered by resources run by the Kansas Department on Aging, Social and Rehabilitation Services (SRS).
 This statewide program is responsible for administering long-term mental health services as well as care services.
 Individuals who meet age guidelines or with disabilities may qualify for public assistance and care in one of these categories.

 Food Banks and Soup Kitchens are run by the Kansas Social and Rehabilitation Services.
 The program gives groceries, food, and surplus items to many charitable institutions, including community food pantries and soup kitchens.
 The food is distributed through community organizations across Kansas, like the Salvation Army and your local community action agency.

 Working Healthy offers public medical care from Medicaid and other insurance programs.
 Financial aid, as well as other benefits such as KanCare or food stamps, is offered for people with disabilities who want to work but worry that by actually holding a job that could jeopardize their vital long term care coverage and health insurance.

-Dial the Kansas Department of Social and Rehabilitation Services at 1-888-369-4777 for information on cash and public assistance programs and services.
+Dial the Kansas Department for Children and Families at 1-888-369-4777 for information on cash and public assistance programs and services.
 Get applications for TANF cash aid, SNAP food stamps, work programs, Medicaid and more.
 Or select a county below.